sarahkelley/w207_OutBrain_Cluster-F/README.md

 		- Page_views.csv is 100GB and >2 billion rows, so we used page_views_sample instead

-	3) Then you can run Machine_Learning.ipynb which will use the training and dev data set up by the Data_EDA_Features.ipynb.
+	3) Then you can run Machine_Learning_Final.ipynb which will use the training and dev data set up by the Data_EDA_Features.ipynb.

 		- The GridSearches and Random Forest models are SLOW